 - Warehouse Flow: With the rise of omnichannel warehouses, and with the goal to handle diverse workflows under one roof, warehouses should look at implementing FAST principles.
 These four main themes include Flow, Accessibility, Space, and Throughput which can greatly increase the efficiency of any warehouse when paired with the right technology.

-Once a 3PL warehouse has outlined its foundational elements, operations can begin evaluating the specific receiving functional elements they wish to improve.
-Optimizing receiving processes happens as much before inventory arrives at the warehouse dock as when the receipt occurs.
+Once a 3PL warehouse has outlined its foundational elements, operations can begin evaluating the specific warehouse receiving best practices functional elements they wish to improve.
+Optimizing receiving processes happen as much before inventory arrives at the warehouse dock as when the receipt occurs.